Current Assessment Activities

 Assessing student learning is an essential component of general education and in the major.
 Assessment grants support innovative practices in the assessment of student learning and are intended for faculty in their efforts to support and assess student learning in public affairs and general education.

-- Fall 2022 assessment grant applications are now open!
+• Assessment grant applications are now open!

-- Since the Summer of 2017, 53 assessment grants have been awarded to curricular and co-curricular programs with qualifying assessment projects.
+• Since the Summer of 2017, 53 assessment grants have been awarded to curricular and co-curricular programs with qualifying assessment projects.

 Consultations

-The Office of Assessment coordinates an advisory committee to help keep the Provost abreast of the assessment activities occurring on campus in response to the recommendations of the HLC.
+The Office of Assessment coordinates an oversight committee to help keep the Provost abreast of the assessment activities occurring on campus in response to the recommendations of the HLC.
 This committee gathers, organizes, and evaluates evidence of assessment at all levels of the university.

 Oversee the Undergraduate Exit Survey (Formerly the University Exit Exam and GEN 499)